 The list of terms with their definitions in the ChemAxon Compound Registration system:

 Additional data, as configurable and source dependent, belong to the compounds to be registered, or they can be attached to the compounds during registration.
-The additional data, editable from the Registration and Submission pages, can be: Project , Stereo Comments (Stereochemistry and Geometric isomerism), Comment .
+The additional data, editable from the Registration and Submission pages, can be: Definitions of Terms#Project , Definitions of Terms#Stereo Comments (Stereochemistry and Geometric isomerism), Definitions of Terms#Comment .
 Additional data can be defined from the Administration page, where the source, the grouping of the data, the data type, validation rules etc. can be also set.

 The Alternate is an abstract representation of an uncertain structural information.
 An Alternate can be a list of possible chemical forms of a certain compound.
 The Alternate is a multi-component compound without quantitative composition information.
 For other multi-component types, see also formulation and mixture.
 For Alternates no MF and MW are calculated.

 Amendment is called the process of modifying a registered compound.
-On the Details page, beside the chemical structure (and CST), salt and solvates can be added to the structure, and the Restriction value , the Molweight, the LnbRef, the Comment (as additional data) can be also modified.
+On the Definitions of Terms#Details page, beside the chemical structure (and Definitions of Terms#CST), salt and solvates can be added to the structure, and the Restriction value , the Molweight, the LnbRef, the Comment (as additional data) can be also modified.

 Analyze Salt/Solvate is a procedure capable of automated extraction of salt/solvate fragment from a compound's chemical structure and replace them with references to the corresponding records in the salts and solvates dictionary.
 It can be activated or deactivated as a part of the registration options.
 The switcher is on by default for some sources, and can be applied manually to the records in the Staging area.